Jason Heyward Player Props: Dodgers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 11th in the league.

-- The Mets have the 20th-ranked team ERA across all MLB pitching staffs (4.41).
+- The Mets' 4.40 team ERA ranks 19th among all MLB pitching staffs.

-- Mets pitchers combine to rank 25th in baseball in home runs given up (120 total, 1.3 per game).
+- Mets pitchers combine to surrender 121 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The righty last appeared on Thursday, July 6 against the Arizona Diamondbacks, when he tossed eight innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent appearance was on Sunday against the San Diego Padres, when he tossed five innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.